andreas-schoch/dominoscript/readme.md

 On import the interpreter will load the file and start running it until its Instruction Pointer cannot move anymore.

-Labels defined in the imported file are accessible from the importing file.
+Labels defined in the imported file are accessible from the file which imports it.
 That means you can call functions from the imported file via the `CALL` instruction.

-If the importer file defined label before the import, the labels from the imported will have different identifiers.
+If the importing file defined a label before the import, the labels from the imported file will have different identifiers.
 For example:
 - `FileChild.ds` defines a label `-1`.
-- `FileAParent.ds` defines labels `-1`, `-2`, then imports FileB.ds, then defines another label `-6`.
+- `FileAParent.ds` defines labels `-1`, `-2`, then imports FileChilds.ds.s

-The label `-1` in `FileChild.ds` will be `-3` in `FileAParent.ds` because labels are always auto decrementing.
-Why?
-Because it is the simplest way to avoid conflicts and be able to use labels internally and externally.
+The <ins>internal</ins> label `-1` in `FileChild.ds` will be `-3` <ins>externally</ins> in `FileAParent.ds` because labels are always auto decrementing. <ins>**Why?**</ins> Because it is the simplest way to avoid conflicts and be able to use labels internally and externally.

+> [!IMPORTANT]
-The data stack is shared between parent and all imported files.
-Apart from that they parent and child imports run in their own contexts.
+> The data stack is shared between parent and all imported files.
+Apart from that, the parent and child imports run in their own contexts.
 Imported files can have imports themselves but you should avoid circular dependencies.

 If you import the same file into more than one other file, it will result in multiple instances of the imported file.
-This is not a problem as long as you are aware of it.
+This is probably not a problem as long as you are aware of it.

 #### `WAIT`
 <img src="assets/horizontal/4-6.png" alt="Domino" width="128">